Long Meadow Farm (Schwenksville, Pennsylvania)

-The Long Meadow Farm, also known as the Plank House and Barn, is an historic, American home and barn complex that is located in New Hanover Township, Montgomery County, Pennsylvania.
+The Long Meadow Farm, also known as the Plank House and Barn, is an historic home and barn complex that is located in New Hanover Township, Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1973.

 History and architectural features

 The house is a 2 1/2-story, stuccoed brick, Germanic-style residence with a 2 1/2-story addition.
 The interior has Georgian-style details.
 The barn dates to the mid-nineteenth century.

-It was added to the National Register of Historic Places in 1973.